aappleby/wideboard/README.md

 proceed with caution.

 NOTE - If you're running the server under WSL, loading will take _ages_ as WSL seems to add ~300 milliseconds of delay per HTTP connection.
+Running directly under Windows or on Linux will load files 30x faster.

 Above this message you'll see three squares - the left one contains lines of ASCII text packed into a 4096x4096 texture, the middle one contains one texel